-Mr. Hogan is principal and owner of TWB Environmental Research and Consulting where he oversees all aspects of the business.
-Mr. Hogan has been working for 22 years at the intersection of the natural and engineered worlds.
-He has worked to protect aquatic life at industrial water intakes, preserve efficient operation of intake and discharge equipment, and communicate with permitting authorities about the compliance of such facilities with state and federal regulations.
+Mr. Hogan is principal and owner of TWB Environmental Research and Consulting (established in 2017) where he oversees all aspects of the business.
+Mr. Hogan has been working for 25 years at the intersection of the natural and engineered worlds.
+He has worked to protect aquatic life at industrial water intakes, preserve efficient operation of intake and discharge equipment, research innovative technologies, and communicate with permitting authorities about compliance with state and federal regulations.
 He works closely with the seawater desalination, thermal power generation, and aquaculture industries to develop environmentally-responsible industrial projects.
 Mr. Hogan works with clients on a holistic approach to project development and impact minimization.
 Potential environmental impacts can be minimized through careful facility design; impacts that cannot be designed out can be quantified and mitigated for.